wp-plugins/quick-featured-images/README.txt

 Fixed security check

 = 4.1 =
-* Added link "Bulk set as featured image" under each image in the media library
-* Tested with WordPress 3.9.1
+Added link "Bulk set as featured image" under each image in the media library.
+Tested with WordPress 3.9.1

 = 4.0 =
-* Added new filter "Filter by Time Specifications": Search in time periods on a year-month base
-* Improved page speed at both the preview list and the result list
-* Improved style for smartphones
+Added new filter "Filter by Time Specifications": Search in time periods on a year-month base.
+Improved page speed at both the preview list and the result list.
+Improved style for smartphones

 = 3.2.1 =
 More orientation: After activation of this plugin a message tells you where you can find the plugin in the WordPress backend.